Imagine what it would feel like to hike up or down a hillside or slope covered in marbles. That is what it feels like to hike on scree.

-Scree refers to loose pebbles on a slope.
+Scree refers to loose pebbles and small rocks on a slope.
 Talus, a related term, is a slope with bigger rocks and boulders.
 In common use, the terms are sometimes used interchangeably, though many distinguish the two: scree is the loose stuff on a slope whereas talus is the slope itself.
 Most outdoors enthusiasts would agree that scree is loose, smaller rocks and pebbles that we do not like to be on (like walking on marbles).
 Talus is a slope with bigger rocks that may be stacked on each other in a way that hiking on them is stable, although their uneven surfaces increase the risk of a sprained ankle if you don’t have high-ankle boots or aren’t paying attention to your footing.

 Scree is common in loose gullies.
 Unfortunately, gullies are often the best way to get up to a saddle between two higher points or to a ridge.
 At least gullies have sides that might give you handholds – I will always look for that when ascending or descending a gully.